VictorDoyle/Space22Website/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Packages Used

+- Framer for motion on images/dynamic content
+- React Router Dom for routes/url
+- React Icons for multiple icon libraries

 ## Available Scripts